VH-Lab/NDI-matlab/docs/reference/+ndi/+file/+navigator/epochdir.m.md

   as the first epoch file.
 If the first file in the epoch file list is 'PATH/MYFILENAME.ext', then the ndi.epoch.epochprobemap_daqsystem data is stored as 'PATH/.MYFILENAME.ext.epochid.ndi.'.

-Help for ndi.file.navigator.epochdir/epochidfilename is inherited from superclass NDI.FILE.NAVIGATOR
+Help for ndi.file.navigator.epochdir/epochidfilename is inherited from superclass ndi.file.navigator
 ```

 ---